llamasking/systemconfigs/Firefox/README.md

 Of course, if you have any issues with this theme, just let me know somehow and I'll get to it.

 ## Changelog:
 **Update [latest]:**
+ * When selecting multiple tabs, all tabs are now the selected color
+ * Fix tab colors being wrong
+ * Fix tab color transition not working
+ * Slightly lighten selected and hover colors
+ * Move lots of code related to hiding shit into one pile at the bottom

+**Update [7c505dd]:**
  * Make the container text on the url bar smaller and not colored

 **Update [009fe21]:**